nodegui/nodegui/docs/react/first-app.md

 # Writing Your First React NodeGUI App

 React NodeGUI enables you to create desktop applications with JavaScript (React).
 React NodeGUI is a react renderer for NodeGui.
-This makes it extrememly memory and CPU efficient as compared to other popular Javascript Desktop GUI solutions.
+This makes it extremely memory and CPU efficient as compared to other popular Javascript Desktop GUI solutions.

 ## Hello World